vmkdaily/vFlux-Stats-Kit/README.md

 However, if you just want a ready-made kit, check out the following items.

 #### vSAN
-We support basic virtual machine disk performance for vSAN (we return last hour).
-For greater detail, see the free sexigraf appliance (deployed as OVA or from ISO):
+The free sexigraf appliance (deployed as OVA or from ISO):

 [http://www.sexigraf.fr/](http://www.sexigraf.fr/)